 How Does Bad Parenting Affect A Child?

 The consequences of bad parenting are serious and may have long-term repercussions.
 Here are the adverse effects of bad parenting on a child:

-- Lack of empathy towards other: Children behave with others the way their parents treat them.
+- Lack of empathy towards others: Children behave with others the way their parents treat them.
 If a child is treated with indifference at home, then it is quite likely he will display similar emotion at school and elsewhere.
 Such children eventually develop apathy towards other human beings.

 - Development of anxiety and depression: Research has shown that children who experience bad parenting during their childhood are at a greater risk of developing anxiety and depression as adults (2).
-Your bad parenting today can affect the child’s mindset, making him a bad parent later in life.
+Your bad parenting today can affect the child’s mindset, making him a ineffective parent later in life.

-- Psychological disorders: When you are at the extreme of being a bad parent then the child can develop severe mental disorders that may take years to cure or never rectify at all.
+- Psychological disorders: When you are at the extreme of being a bad parent then the child can develop severe mental disorders that may take years to overcome or never rectify at all.
 Such children tend to become social misfits as they step into adulthood.
 It dims their opportunity to be an integral part of the society, eventually making them an outcast.